ajitham123/IPP-SaR/README.md

 # IPP-SaR
 Informative path planning for search and rescue using drones

-More information about the algorithm is available in the following paper.
+More information about the algorithm is available in the following papers.
 Please cite it if you use it for scientific publication:
 Ajith Anil Meera, Marija Popović, Alex Millane and Roland Siegwart "Obstacle-aware adaptive informative path planning for uav-based target search." **International Conference on Robotics and Automation (ICRA)**.
 IEEE, 2019.

 ```